cc-ojukwu/InstantWeather/README.md

 # InstantWeather Android App

-InstantWeather is an Android application that provides accurate weather forecasts with a simple and clean UI.
+InstantWeather is an Android application that displays 7 day weather forecasts for Manchester.

 ---